VirtualFlyBrain/vfb-pipeline-config/README.md

    * Image: matentzn/vfb-pipeline-update-prod:latest
    * Git: https://github.com/VirtualFlyBrain/vfb-pipeline-update-prod
    * Summary: The update-prod container currently takes an ontology (from the integration layer) and loads it into the the Neo4J instance (vfb-prod) using the neo2owl plugin.
-   * DEV: It DOES NOT ACTUALLY DO THAT YET, EDIT CONTAINER!

 # Suggestion for deployment during development phase: